jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 might lack understanding or context.
 If you do NACK, provide good reasoning.
 [Here's one
 example.](https://github.com/bitcoin/bitcoin/pull/12360#issuecomment-383342462)

+When you disagree, state your point of view once and move on.
+Don't flood the comments section, browbeat others or overreact.
+Remember that the most important thing is probably not the issue being discussed, but your relationship with the other contributors.

 Manual testing of new features and reported issues is always welcome.
 A comment that is really helpful in review: "Here's what I tested and my methodology",